massalabs/massa/massa-grpc/README.md

 ```
 protoc --version
+libprotoc 3.21.12 # Ensure compiler version is 3.15+
 ```

 If you see a version number printed out, then you have `protoc` installed.
 If not, you will need to download and install it.